West London Assessment Centre (WLAC)

-There is currently no waiting list for most assessments – please call now for an appointment.
+There is currently a 2 working day waiting list for most assessments.
+Please call 01895 266704 to book an appointment.

 Expert advice and guidance on disability support, equipment and specialist software, as well as specialist equipment training, is also available.

 The West London Assessment Centre booklet provides information about Disabled Students' Allowances and needs assessments.

 As a nationally DSA/QAG accredited assessment centre we are able to assess students and applicants from any university - you do not have to be studying at Brunel.

 The current KPI (key processing indicator) is that you should have your assessment within 15 working days of your initial contact with us.
 KPI information about the centre can be found on the DSA/QAG website www.dsa-qag.org.uk.

 To book your needs assessment please telephone 01895 266704 or email: email@example.com